Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

-\paragraph{Representations of the supersymmetry algebras} One of the postulates of quantum mechanics is that a quantum system corresponds to a \emph{Hilbert space} $\mathcal H$, and that the (pure) states of the system correspond to complex lines in $\mathcal H$, i.e. to the elements of the projective space $\mathbb{P}(\mathcal H)$.
+One of the postulates of quantum mechanics is that a quantum system is associated to a \emph{Hilbert space of states} $\mathcal H$, and that the (pure) states of the system correspond bijectively to the complex lines in $\mathcal H$, i.e. to the elements of the projective space $\mathbb{P}(\mathcal H)$.
 Complex lines in $\mathcal H$ are in one-to-one correspondence with rank-one projection operators (density matrices of pure states).
-The transition amplitude between two states is given by the inner product in $\mathcal H$, and symmetries of the system are required to preserve transition amplitudes.
-By Wigner's theorem, symmetries of a quantum system can be represented as linear unitary or antilinear antiunitary operators acting on $\mathcal H$.
+The transition amplitude between two states is given by the inner product in $\mathcal H$, and symmetries of the system are required to preserve transition amplitudes. \emph{Wigner's theorem} states that every symmetry of a quantum system, defined as an isometry of the ray space $\mathbb{P}(\mathcal H)$, can be represented as a linear unitary or an antilinear antiunitary operator on $\mathcal H$.